AmeliaMaier/Capstone_Data_Analytics_Track-Well/README.md

 Signups By Month: ![Signups By Month](images/EDA_Signups_Per_Month-after_start_fix.png)

 ## Hypothesis Test
-__Question:__ Is there a statistical difference in activity level, days active, and/or amount of data provided by users that signed up due to a large push from a fitness blogger?
+__Question:__ Is there a statistical difference in activity level for users that signed up due to a large push from a fitness blogger when compared with everyone else?

 >>>__H<sub>0</sub>:__ There is no difference in involvment metrics for Dec when compared to the rest of the year.